Charles Gildon: Career

-In 1706, Gildon, a staunch Whig by this point (in contrast to his family's Toryism and Jacobitism), published letters to the Electress Sophia to come visit England, with an eye toward being on hand to take the throne upon Queen Anne's death.
+In 1706, Gildon, a staunch Whig by then (in contrast to his family's Toryism and Jacobitism), published letters to the Electress Sophia to come visit England, with an eye toward being on hand to take the throne upon Queen Anne's death.
 The government prosecuted him for seditious libel.
 Prominent Whigs came to his aid, and Richard Steele wrote his appeal.
-When Gildon was found guilty and fined 100 pounds, Arthur Mainwaring paid the fine for him.
+When Gildon was found guilty and fined 100 pounds, Arthur Mainwaring paid his fine.
 The letters were sufficient provocation to carry a prison term or the pillory, but Gildon's connections saved him.

 Arthur Mainwaring, an enemy already of Jonathan Swift's, aided Gildon again, and Steele introduced him to other periodical work.
 Gildon's 1710 Life of Thomas Betterton was dedicated to Steele in return.

 Gildon's essay on "The Art of Poetry" was published anonymously in John Brightland's A Grammar of the English Tongue, which was first published in 1711; Gildon later expanded this essay into his book The Complete Art of Poetry in 1718.
 Brightland's Grammar also included Gildon's treatise on "Logic; or, The Art of Reasoning".
 Gildon's "Logic" is an unattributed translation of a large part of Jean Le Clerc's Logica of 1692.
 Much of Gildon's translation of Le Clerc was appropriated by Ephraim Chambers when Chambers composed his Cyclopaedia.

 In 1711, John Brightland hired Gildon to run The British Mercury.
-For six months, Gildon conducted a series of attacks on Jonathan Swift and Alexander Pope.
+For six months, Gildon conducted attacks on Jonathan Swift and Alexander Pope.
 He attacked Swift for Swift's enmity with Mainwaring, and his quarrel with Pope was probably similarly political.
 After The British Mercury folded, he launched another attack on Pope in a play called A New Rehearsal (1714) and in the body of Memoirs of the Life of William Wycherley (one of Pope's mentors) in 1718.
-Also in 1718, Gildon switched literary sides in Complete Art of Poetry, which he dedicated to the Duchess of Buckingham.
+Gildon switched literary sides in Complete Art of Poetry, which he dedicated to the Duchess of Buckingham.
 In it, he reiterated Rymer's dicta of neo-classicism, which he had disapproved of earlier in his career, with Dryden.